Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Numerical Experiments

-\textbf{Interpreting the Improvement.} The Pure QNN (Middle Columns in Figure~\ref{fig:pde_errors}) often produces larger, structured error patterns under the same depth and training budget, suggesting sensitivity to initialization and optimization noise in these settings.
-Introducing the classical embedding yields a more stable optimization trajectory and improves final error.
+\textbf{Interpreting the Improvement.} In the seed visualized in Figure~\ref{fig:pde_errors}, the Pure QNN (middle column) shows larger, structured error patterns under the same depth and training budget.
+Introducing the classical embedding reduces the dominant patterns in that representative seed and lowers the three-seed mean in Table~\ref{tab:pde_l2}.
 We interpret this effect as consistent with the role of the embedding as a learnable preconditioner that reshapes the input representation presented to the quantum circuit.
 We avoid attributing the improvement to a single factor (e.g., ``high-frequency resolution'') without frequency-resolved analysis; instead, we present the error maps and ablations as empirical evidence that the hybrid design is easier to optimize under the considered protocol.

-\textbf{Generalization on Data-Limited Tabular Regression.} Table~\ref{tab:uci_results} reports test RMSE using 5-fold cross-validation on three UCI datasets.
-On Yacht Hydrodynamics ($N\approx 300$), the Hybrid QNN attains $0.46 \pm 0.05$, improving over the Pure QNN ($1.31 \pm 0.42$) and outperforming the MLP baseline under our protocol ($8.08 \pm 1.12$).
-We note that tabular regression performance can be sensitive to baseline tuning and regularization choices.
-As a sanity check, we verified that the high test error of the MLP persists across folds under standard tuning within our fixed budget, despite low training RMSE, indicating overfitting in this small-data regime.
-The Hybrid QNN also exhibits lower variance than the Pure QNN across datasets, consistent with improved optimization stability from preconditioning.

-On Energy Efficiency, the Hybrid QNN achieves the lowest RMSE ($0.36 \pm 0.04$).
-On Concrete Strength, random forests remain strong, which is expected for tabular data; nevertheless, the Hybrid QNN improves over differentiable baselines (MLP and SVR) under the same protocol.
-This distinction is relevant for settings where differentiability is required (e.g., PDE-informed objectives).

-\textbf{Ablation Studies: Optimization and Preconditioning.} We ablate both the optimization protocol and the classical preconditioning module.
-On Yacht, using Adam alone yields faster early progress but often converges to suboptimal solutions under our budget (RMSE $0.58 \pm 0.12$), while SPSA alone is more robust but converges slowly (RMSE $0.89 \pm 0.09$).
-The proposed two-stage protocol achieves the best performance under the same stopping criterion (RMSE $0.46 \pm 0.05$).
-Removing the classical embedding (Pure QNN) increases error from $0.46$ to $1.31$, supporting the role of the embedding in improving optimization stability and representation conditioning for the downstream quantum circuit.